nscaledev/uni/testing-cookbook.md

 - zero out fields that appear in the response but not in the request, e.g., timestamps or generated identifiers;

-- compare field-by-field, when the request and response don't quite line up
+- compare field-by-field, when the request and response types don't quite line up

 But you only need to write the comparison once, and you can use it in